Tanzgarnele/discord-bot-geizhals/README.md

 - Add Alarm: Add a new alarm with a product URL, alias, and price threshold
 - Delete Alarm: Delete an existing alarm by its alias

+### InteractionHandler

+`InteractionHandler` is a service that handles Discord interactions and commands within the Discord bot.
+It uses the `Discord.Addons.Hosting` and `Discord.Interactions` libraries to provide this functionality.
+The `InteractionHandler` class listens for interactions from users and executes the appropriate command based on the user's input.
+It also handles errors that may occur during the execution of a command, logging them and deleting the user's original response if necessary.

+### GeizhalsScraper

+`GeizhalsScraper` is a class that handles scraping product data from Geizhals.de.
+It uses the `AngleSharp.Html.Dom` and `AngleSharp.Html.Parser` libraries to parse the HTML data and extract relevant information such as product name, price, and thumbnail URL.

 ## License

 This project is licensed under the terms of the MIT license.
 See the LICENSE.md file for details.